Breaksea Island Lighthouse

 The first lighthouse was built in 1858 by English convicts using pre-made cast iron sheeting rising it at the centre of an octagonal stone keeper's cottage; in 1889 two keeper's cottages were built.

 This lighthouse was replaced in 1901 by a cylindrical granite tower built on the rear still active and in good condition.

 A major refurbishment taking 21 weeks was undertaken in early 2020, under a contract from the Australian Maritime Safety Authority (AMSA).

+Keepers

+William Hill (1812–1864) was an Enrolled Pensioner Guard living in Albany.
+He was the lighthouse keeper from August 1860 until 23 March 1864 when he had a mental breakdown and is believed to have jumped into the sea.

+Robert Wilkinson Howe (1862 – 1943) became the keeper in 1906 having previously been stationed at Cape Leeuwin.
+His wife Hannah and daughter Faye lived with him on the island and his wife died in 1914.
+His daughter then looked after her father and she left the island in 1916.